HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking whether package ‘cellmigRation’ can be installed ...
+WARNING
     ```
-    Packages required but not available:
-      'FME', 'SpatialTools', 'vioplot', 'FactoMineR'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    Found the following significant warnings:
+      Warning: no DISPLAY variable so Tk is not available
+    See ‘/c4/home/henrik/repositories/matrixStats/revdep/checks/cellmigRation/new/cellmigRation.Rcheck/00install.out’ for details.
     ```

 # cellWise